ivanjovanovic/sicp/3.4/notes.md

 computational object that has two operations, it can be `aquired` and `released`.
 Once aquired, other that are to be synchronized have to wait until is released to aquire it.

+## Deadlock

+Even when we have serialization implemented, it is possible that two processes have a special case in which first depends on the resource locked by second, and second depends on the resource locked by the first.
+In this case they are indefinitely waiting for each other.
+We say they are in the deadlock.